 The bottom line is you want to know once your date is booked, that they are committed to showing up prepared and ready as well as following through on what you have contracted for.

 Over the coming weeks and months, we plan on piecing together a variety of posts that lay out some tips that can help you sort through the wide variety of photographers, styles and features available in your photography.
 We’re even going to delve into some of the actual photography principles, notes about editing and how we run a wedding day that is distinctly different than others with less experience.
-Below are just a few things that can help you weed out the “just starting” and scammers vs photographers who are commited to your day and in it for the long haul for their business.
+Below are just a few things that can help you weed out the “just starting” and scammers vs photographers who are committed to your day and in it for the long haul for their business.
 Thin the field out before it’s too late!

-Red Alerts…before contacting them.
+Red Flags…before contacting them.

 1. No web site…or no working web site.